-INDICATOR 16.10.2: Number of countries that adopt and implement constitutional, statutory and/or policy guarantees for public access to information for the ATI Act; also there was still low awareness on the right to access information; especially the limited knowledge by citizens on how to seek redress in case of violations of the ATI Act.
+INDICATOR 16.10.2: Number of countries that adopt and implement constitutional, statutory and/or policy guarantees for public access to information

+By 2019, there were still no guideline on implementation for the ATI Act; also there was still low awareness on the right to access information; especially the limited knowledge by citizens on how to seek redress in case of violations of the ATI Act.
 This included limited access to the real annual development or procurement plans before public participation forums in order to enhance accountability.
 Nevertheless, and as will be seen in this report, there has been a lot of progress by CSOs in Kenya.
 Article 19 continued to supported implementation of the Access to Information Law through ensuring improved access to information.